danielstegink/HollowKnight.ExaltationExpanded/ExaltationExpanded/SPOILERS.md

 ![Longnail](https://github.com/danielstegink/HollowKnight.ExaltationExpanded/blob/main/ExaltationExpanded/Resources/18.png?raw=true)

-Increases the range of nail attacks by an additional 10%.
+Increases the range of nail attacks by an additional 16.67%, for a total of 31.67%

 Glorified by defeating ascended Mantis Lords or completing the Pantheon of the Artist with NAIL bound.